It’s been a while since I last posted an entry.

 But honestly, I did not stop with our challenge (and hope you too).
 I have finished writing the 25 chapters last January 2019 although it took me some time to finish.
 Obviously I have refrained blogging about it!

-Anyway, back to our challenge… I am currently reviewing our past lessons and thinking how to fast track our lessons.
-And this time, I commit to finish the challenge on or before end of this month, October 2019!
+Anyway, back to our challenge… I am currently reviewing our past lessons and thinking about how to fast track our lessons.
+I may not be in a hurry to finish writing blogs about this challenge but hope to have this done the soonest.

 Are you with me on this?
 I really hope so…